CoderB10/Data-analysis-projects/README.md

 # Data-analysis-projects
 This project is made by Yog Gupta(me) for showcasing my knowledge and skills of data analyses.
 This one is an independent project i.e. completely made my me.
+Dataset contains sales data of shops in a region/country dating from April 2021 and ending in Feb 2023.
+There are 10 stores (StoreID 101, 102 .... etc.) distributed across regions north, east, west, south.
+Sales were driven by total 20 reps (RepID 201, 202, …etc.) for 20 products ( ProductID 301, 302, …etc.) grouped under 4 different categories (Clothing, Electronics, Toys and Home & Kitchen) with 10 subcategories.
+The dataset was an excel file with different sheets for Store data, Product data, Rep data and sales data.